liuhhhing/urlshortener/README.md

 Another reason for using a range of id is that when we want to run the program as microservice, and when multiple of the instance is run, they can be assigned with different range of id so they won't be clashed.
 However, this needs another service to provide the range of id that is being "free-to-use" or "being-used" and get retrieved by the program (this can be specified by the argument `--tokenUrl`, but it is in to-be-implemented stage).

+Notice the id hashing is simplified.
+For security reason we added a static text as the prefix to the id before hashing.
+For example, instead of hashing the "1", we hash the text "secretkey_1".
+This is important because URL shortener is not just to shorten the long URL, but also to some extent hide the Long URL information.
+Let say when you try to share a photo from a private cloud to only some friend, you don't want attacker ping-pong the LongURL from easily using the hashed "1", "2", "3" and so on to see what LongURL is stored and retrieve any private LongURL.
+Adding a secret prefix can add security to certain extend.

 ### runner.py
 Basically it is the `main` of the program.
 With the help of flask, the API entry is provided in the way like below: